WarnerMedia/artemis/backend/engine/plugins/checkov/README.md

 ## Custom configuration

 The Checkov plugin supports custom configurations.
 The format for a configurations is as follows.
+All configuration items are optional.

 ```json
 {